sjteresi/Blueberry_Network_Rewiring/README.md

     - Inputs: Parent path of master protein/gene table from TAIR
     - Outputs: `Protein_and_Genes_Unfiltered.txt` (TEMP), `Filtered_Arabidopsis_Protein_Info.tsv`

-## Module Overlap:
-- `module_go_overlap.py`: Filters several datasets to show a set of interesting GO terms and their representation in the gene modules.
-	- Inputs:  See docstring
-	- Outputs:  See docstring

 ## QTL:
 - `deg_qtl.py`: Subsets the QTL output data of interesting genes to determine